Image Credit: Pexels

 More tips for assessing peer review software

-As you consider what will be the best journal management system for not only your editorial team but also authors and reviewers, check out Scholastica’s guide The Modern Journal: Technology and Peer Review Management, which walks through journal management software benefits and common pitfalls.
+As you consider what will be the best peer review system for not only your editorial team but also authors and reviewers, check out Scholastica’s guide The Modern Journal: Technology and Peer Review Management, which walks through key software features to look for and common pitfalls to avoid.
 If you’re interested in learning more about Scholastica’s journal management software, we’d love to show you around!
 Click here to request a demo.

 This post was originally published on (April 17, 2017) and updated on (March 14, 2019).